ICICI Bank Launches Voice-based International Remittance Service on its Money2India Application

 Once submitted, the M2I app will transfer money from the linked bank account of the customer to the existing beneficiary's bank account in India.
 In case the payee is not registered, the account number should be added as a registered payee by the remitter.

-ICICI Bank services its large customer base through a multi-channel delivery network of 4,856 branches, 13,792 ATMs, phone banking, internet banking (http://www.icicibank.com), mobile banking, banking on Facebook & Twitter and 'PocketsbyICICIBank' the country's first digital bank on mobile.
+ICICI Bank services its large customer base through a multi-channel delivery network of 4,856 branches, 13,792 ATMs, phone banking, Internet banking (www.icicibank.com), mobile banking, banking on Facebook & Twitter and 'PocketsbyICICIBank' the country's first digital bank on mobile.

 Disclaimer link - https://www.icicibank.com/aboutus/news.page?toptitle